Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations: Numerical Experiments and Applications

-Thus we can apply AA-DFPM to solve the above problem.
-Considering that problem \eqref{RDLRe} is unconstrained, we can dispense with the nonnegative constraints in the least squares problem in Algorithm \ref{algo3} (line 3 of Step 5), let $a^k_k=1-\sum\limits_{j=k-{m_k}}^{k-1} a^k_j$, so the least squares problem can be reformulated as
+The problem \eqref{RDLRe} is strongly monotone and Lipschitz continuous, thus it satisfies the local error bound Assumption \ref{ass2}, and we can apply AA-DFPM to solve the above problem.
+Considering that problem \eqref{RDLRe} is unconstrained, we can dispense with the nonnegative constraints in \eqref{comak}.
+Let $a^k_k=1-\sum\limits_{j=k-{m_k}}^{k-1} a^k_j$, so the least squares problem can be reformulated as

 Our implementation solves above problem using QR decomposition.
 The QR decomposition of problem \eqref{ULSP} at iteration $k$ can be efficiently obtained from that of at iteration $k-1$ in $O(m_k n)$ \cite{GVL96}.